democrobot/democracrm/README.md

 ## The Platform

-Many additional features area being developed to support these efforts by making the platform a collaborative place for organizations to share information and work together towards common legislative goals.
+Many additional features are being developed to support these efforts by making the platform a collaborative place for organizations to share information and work together towards common legislative goals.
 Each organization will have a workspace account where its activities are performed within, and platform users can join workspaces and participate in those organizations' efforts.
-This is similar to Slack, for example.
+This is similar to [Slack](https://www.slack.com), for example.

 Organizations can share and collaborate on data and content together, such as on a piece legislation that is mutually beneficial to each's reform goals.
 They will also benefit from centralized data and services that the platform